-* In cold weather, preheat oven to its lowest setting.
-Add the salt and flour to a heatproof mixing bowl and stir well.
-Put the bowl in the warmed oven (turn heat off).
-When both the bowl and its contents are comfortably warm, remove from the oven and stir in the yeast.
+* Preheat oven to its lowest setting.
+Add the salt and flour to a heat proof mixing bowl and stir well.
+Put the bowl in the warmed oven.
+When both the bowl and its contents are comfortably warm (but note hot), remove from the oven and stir in the yeast.

 * Dissolve the molasses in 1 cup warm water.
 Add to bowl of flour, plus enough additional water to make a sticky dough (just too wet to knead).

-* Immediately plop the soft dough into a generously-greased loaf pan.
-(I use butter, and sprinkle some sesame seeds inside and also on the top.)
-Set in a warm, draft-free corner to rise by 1/3, about 45 minutes.
+* Put the dough into a generously greased loaf pan.
+Cover with plastic wrap and set in a warm, draft-free corner to rise by 1/3, about 45 minutes.

-* Bake loaf until nicely browned, about 45 minutes.
-Remove, brush top of loaf lightly with water, and return to oven for another 5 minutes.
+* Preheat oven to 375F.
+Bake loaf until nicely browned, about 45 minutes.
 Turn out onto a towel-wrapped hand and tap the bottom with a finger.
 It should sound hollow.
-You can also turn off oven and leave the decanted loaf on the oven rack for 20 more minutes to develop a crisper crust.
-(Or you can brush the top with milk for a softer crust.)
+You can also turn off oven and leave the decanted loaf on the oven rack for 20 more minutes to develop a crisper crust. (r you can brush the top with milk for a softer crust.